redashu/observability-monitoring/ELK/setup/Linux-server/README.md

-## Steps to Install on Linux Server
+## Steps to Install on Linux Server of Elasticsearch 7

 ### Installing java